petersenpeter/CellExplorer/docs/pipeline/running-pipeline.md

 session = gui_session(session);
 ```

-To run the pipeline from the Matlab Command Window from the session struct type:
+To run the processing script from the Matlab Command Window from the session struct type:
 ```m
 cell_metrics = ProcessCellMetrics('session', session);
 ```